Harold Budd: Reception

 Brian Eno called Budd "a great abstract painter trapped in the body of a musician".

 The Guardian said, "The core Budd sound of yearning piano motifs and reverb-laden impressionism is often called minimalism.
 But compared with the cyclical craft of Steve Reich and early Philip Glass, his low-key, expansive forays felt deftly maximalist.
 This has made Budd's craft synonymous with the dreamworld.
 An heir to Satie and Debussy, his music was treated and poetic, never kneejerk nor incautious."

 Death

 Budd was undergoing therapy at a short-term rehabilitation facility after suffering a stroke on November 11, 2020.
-It was there he contracted COVID-19 amid the COVID-19 pandemic in California.
-He died from complications of COVID-19 at a hospital in Arcadia on December 8, 2020.
+It was there he contracted COVID-19 amidst the COVID-19 pandemic in California.
+He died from complications of the virus at a hospital in Arcadia, on December 8, 2020.
 He was 84.